-- Failing to clearly and conspicuously disclose that consumers owed the funds held in the dedicated accounts, could withdraw from the debt-relief service at any time, and, if the consumer withdrew, were entitled to all funds in the account other than funds earned by Freedom.
+- Failing to clearly and conspicuously disclose that a consumer owned the funds held in the dedicated accounts, could withdraw from the debt-relief service at any time, and would be entitled to all funds in the account other than funds earned by Freedom if the consumer withdrew.

 The CFPB’s complaint seeks consumer redress, civil money penalties, and injunctive relief.